Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/t_license_key_zos.md

 - The file can contain one or multiple license keys, but there must be one key per line.
 - On start up the first valid key is used.

-Transfer CFT in multi-node architecture can use a single key for a multi-node installation; as either:
+Transfer CFT in multi- node architecture can use a single key for a multi- node installation; as either:

 - The hostname must not be defined for the key, or
-- The hostname defined for the key matches the hostname of one of the hosts that composes the multi-node instance
+- The hostname defined for the key matches the hostname of one of the hosts that composes the multi- node instance

 Additionally, the key must have the cluster option.